bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

  - Recommended: Using the top menu bar, go to "Session" > "Set Working Directory" > "To Source File Location".
 This sets the working directory to where the location of the current file being edited.
    - For Windows users, the shortcut for this is [ALT]{.k}+[S]{.k}, then release both keys and type [W]{.k} and [S]{.k} one at a time.
    - For both Windows and Mac, you can also setup a custom shortcut for this action.
 From the top menu bar, go to "Tools" > "Modify Keyboard Shortcuts...", find "Set Working Directory to Current Document's Directory" and set your preferred shortcut.
 Mine is set to [CTRL]{.k}+[SHIFT]{.k}+[D]{.k} but feel free to choose your own.
- - You can also set it automatically to your current Rmd file location with  `try(setwd(dirname(rstudioapi::getSourceEditorContext()$path)),silent=T)` which can be run either in the console, or copied into any Rmd file (e.g. in the setup chunk) and run whenever you open the file.
+ - You can also set it automagically to your current Rmd file location with  `try(setwd(dirname(rstudioapi::getSourceEditorContext()$path)),silent=T)` which can be run either in the console, or copied into any Rmd file (e.g. in the setup chunk) and run whenever you open the file.
  - You can also set it manually by running `setwd()` in the console if you prefer.

 :::{.note}